Reminder after hip replacement. Life with a new hip joint. Going down the stairs, everything in reverse order

 The most common reasons why endoprostheses may be required are:

-1. Advanced and severe stages of rheumatoid arthritis.
+1. Launched and severe stages rheumatoid arthritis.

-2. Femoral neck injuries (most often fractures).
+2. Injuries to the femoral neck (most often fractures).

 3. Development of hip dysplasia.